Argo Community High School

 Argo Community High School is a public four-year high school located in Summit, Illinois, a western suburb of Chicago.
 The district draws students from the communities of Summit, Bedford Park, Bridgeview, Justice, Willow Springs, and a portion of Hickory Hills.
 The school was named for the area surrounding the large corn processing plant located near the school, which manufactured Argo corn starch and is currently owned by Ingredion.
 In 2014 and 2016, Argo was awarded a bronze medal by U.S. News & World Report for outstanding academic performance, the only school in the South Suburban Conference to receive such recognition.

 On March 11, 2016, Democratic presidential candidate Bernie Sanders held a campaign rally at Argo that was attended by several thousand people.

+On November 14, 2025, then-superintendent William Toulios resigned after an investigation into his usage of his district credit card found thousands of dollars worth of misuse.
+He was subsequently charged with felony theft of government property by the Cook County State's Attorney.